 Are the K7XX worth the money?

 Though I expect most people will want these for mixing in the studio, I still want to recommend these purely for listening at home.
-You’ll find headphones with a flat frequency response like that of the AKG K7XX offer a very detailed sound, but not everybody wants this from their cans—sometimes you want to listen on a commute, and these are definitely not the cans for that.
+You’ll find headphones with a flat frequency response like that of the AKG K7XX offer a very detailed sound, but not everybody wants this from their cans.
+Sometimes you want to listen on a commute and these are definitely not the cans for that.
+For that, you might want to invest in a solid pair of active noise canceling headphones instead.